What is osteosarcoma?

 The grade helps the doctor figure out the stage of the tumor and the best type of treatment to use.
 For more on staging, see the section “Staging of osteosarcoma.”

 Other types of bone tumors

 Ewing tumors are the second most common kind of bone cancer in children.
 They are described in our document Ewing Family of Tumors.
 Most other types of bone cancers are usually found in adults and are rare in children.
 For more information on other bone cancers, see our document Bone Cancer.

 Many types of cancer that start in other places can spread to the bones, but they are not true bone cancers.
 They are sometimes called metastatic bone cancers.
 For instance, prostate cancer that spreads to the bones is still prostate cancer and is treated like prostate cancer.
 For more information, see our document Bone Metastasis.

 Some bone tumors are not cancer.
 These are called benign bone tumors.
 Benign bone tumors do not spread to other parts of the body.
 Most of the time they are not a threat to life and can be cured by surgery.

-The rest of this document refers only to osteosarcoma.
+The rest of this document covers only osteosarcoma.

 Last Medical Review: 06/13/2014